What this handout is about

 The Writing Center (an interested but not familiar reader with special training)

-While the Writing Center staff may not have specialized knowledge about your paper topic, our tutors are trained to assist you with your writing needs.
+While the Writing Center staff may not have specialized knowledge about your paper topic, our writing coaches are trained to assist you with your writing needs.
 We cannot edit or proofread for you, but we can help you identify problems and address them at any stage of the writing process.
-Tutors in the Writing Center see thousands of students each year and are familiar with all kinds of writing assignments and writing dilemmas.
+The Writing Center’s coaches see thousands of students each year and are familiar with all kinds of writing assignments and writing dilemmas.

 Other kinds of resources